semeniuta/alexsm-hugo/content/blog/2022-08-22-read-binary-stl-file-cpp.md

 comments: true
 math: true
 slug: read-binary-stl-file-cpp
-summary: "Reading triangular mesh data from a binary STL file with C++; an example of using reinterpret_cast."
+summary: "Reading triangular mesh data from a binary STL file with C++; an example of using reinterpret_cast"
 date: "2022-08-22"
 tags: [programming, c++]
 ---